Tamás Nikitscher: Valladolid

 On 29 January 2025, Nikitscher was signed by La Liga team Real Valladolid.
 He debuted in a 5-1 defeat against Villarreal CF on the 22nd game week of the 2024–25 La Liga season.
 He entered the pitch as a substitute for Stanko Jurić in the 71st minute.
 On the 23rd match day, Nikitscher was included in the starting lineup and was not substituted.
 However, his team were defeated 1-0 by Rayo Vallecano on 7 February 2025.
 He ended up playing in a total of 13 matches for the team during the season but eventually, they were relegated from the first division.

 On 15 August 2025, he debuted in La Liga 2 in a 3-0 win against AD Ceuta FC.

 Rio Ave

 On 1 September 2025, he was signed by Primeira Liga club Rio Ave.
 He debuted in the 2025–26 Primeira Liga in Rio Ave in a 3-1 defeat against Moreirense F.C. as a substitute for Liavas in the 85th minute at the Parque de Jogos Comendador Joaquim de Almeida Freitas on 13 September 2025.
 On 23 September 2025, he gave an assist to André Luiz in a 1-1 draw against S.L.
 Benfica at the Estádio da Luz in the 2025–26 Primeira Liga.

 International career

 Nikitscher made his debut for the Hungary national team on 7 September 2024 in a Nations League game against Germany at the Merkur Spiel-Arena.
 He substituted Ádám Nagy in the 82nd minute as Germany won 5–0.
+In 2025 and 2025, he has not received any invitations from Marco Rossi.
+Rossi said "You were wrong to think he could be a starter.
+He played in a few Nations League matches for us, but there are better players than him at the six and eight positions in the Hungarian league as well.
+If I call him up, I’ll have to decide who to leave out Rajmund Tóth, Tamás Szűcs, Norbert Szendrei, Callum Styles, and András Schäfer are all there.
+I can’t call up 150 midfielders to the squad."